SinghVarun/InstallVSTSReleaseAgentOnWindows/README.md

 2. VSTS_TOKEN - (PAT TOKEN should have access level =  Agent Pools (read, manage), as mentioned [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-windows?view=azure-devops#permissions))
 3. VSTS_POOL - Agent Pool name present in the above organization, against which the new agents needs to be associated with.

-Once you set up the environment variable, you should execute below command from the directory where you have cloned this repo.
+Once environment variables are setup execute below command from the directory where you have cloned this repo.
 #### docker-compose up -d

-If you want to scale up the number of vsts/azurepipeline agent to 4.
+If we need to to scale up the number of vsts/azurepipeline agent to 4.
 #### docker-compose up -d --scale vstsagent=4